 Where to stay

 We stayed in the Hotel Barcelona Catedral, which was absolutely perfect for us.
 It ticked our boxes of being beautifully designed and in a central location, and it was also great for Otis.
 They provided a travel cot, all the staff were wonderfully welcoming and they even gave Otis a teddy bear on arrival.
+However, please note that this is not a specifically family-orientated hotel, for example there is no heated children’s pool, kid’s club or specialist baby equipment beyond cots and high chairs.
+For us, this was fine as we didn’t want to stay in a family-focussed hotel, but if this is important to you then I’d recommend staying elsewhere (although I haven’t come across any hotels in the city centre that have a heated children’s pool).

 The hotel is right next to the cathedral in the gothic area, just a five-minute walk from Plaza Catalunya where the airport bus drops you off, and just a stone’s throw from the main shopping district, plus lots of excellent bars and restaurants.